CultivateHQ/cultivatarmobile/README.md

 ## Building on your machine and testing

-In a slight departure normal normal [Nerves](https://github.com/nerves-project/nerves) practice, all the applications in the umbrella project are configured to be run on a host machine (such as a Mac) in `dev` and `test` modes.
+In a slight departure from normal [Nerves](https://github.com/nerves-project/nerves) practice, all the applications in the umbrella project are configured to be run on a host machine (such as a Mac) in `dev` and `test` modes.
 Building for the firmware image must be done with `MIX_ENV` set to `prod`.

 From the Umbrella application route you should be able to run.